Acne Scars and Acne Treatment

 DermaPen excels when used as a treatment for acne scars.
 As the DermaPen glides over your skin, it creates micro-point punctures in the skin.
 This is perceived by the body as a damage, which stimulates the release of growth factors that trigger the production of collagen and elastin.
 Your skin reacts to any injury by initiating the healing process.
 You encourage your skin to continue healing through this micro-needling process.

 Your skin normally assumes that scars are repaired, but with the DermaPen micro-needling treatments, the skin is tricked into repairing itself.
 The process of skin remodeling can go on for months after each DermaPen treatment.
 Results can be seen within a week or even a few days.

 The concept of micro-needling is based on the skin’s ability to repair itself whenever it encounters physical damage such as cuts, burns or abrasions.
 Immediately after an injury occurs our skin dissolves old damaged tissue and replaces it with a new one.
 DermaPen allows for controlled induction of the skin’s self repair mechanism by creating micro “injuries” in the skin which triggers new collagen synthesis, yet does not pose the risk of permanent scarring.
 The result is smoother, scar free and younger looking skin.

 Put some volume in it.
 Along with improving texture with lasers, your skin care provider may also suggest a dermal filler, like Restylane or Juvederm to fill the pitted areas and also restore some youthful volume to your cheeks.

-Also, follow these simple steps from European Style Aesthetics to start your way to clear complexion.
+Also, follow these simple steps from Revitta to start your way to clear complexion.